puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defined_types.markdown

 Defined types can (and should) be stored in [modules][].
 Puppet is automatically aware of any defined types in a valid module and can autoload them by name.
 Definitions should be stored in the `manifests/` directory of a module with one definition per file and each filename should reflect the name of its type.
 See [Module Fundamentals][modules] for more details.

+A define statement isn't an expression, and can't be used where a value is expected.

 > #### Aside: Best Practices
 >
 > You should usually only load defined types from modules.
 Although the additional options below this aside will work, they are not recommended.